TrejoJulian/jtrejo.challenge.trinom.io/README.md

 - The user can visualize everyone check their details, and edit them if required.
 - Courses can be added and removed from the people listed.
 - Delete functionality was also added.
-- The course list is also available in the courses section that can be found in the navbar.
+- The course list is also available in the courses section that can be found in the navbar. <br>
 This application was made to be responsive to work both in computer screens as well as cellphones.

 ## How to use: